Why API Rate Limiting Matters

 Effective rate limiting requires configuration at multiple layers.
 Each layer handles different threat models and provides distinct protection.

 Infrastructure-level limits at the web server or load balancer handle volumetric attacks and malformed request floods.
 These limits protect against DDoS attempts and accidental misconfiguration that generates enormous request volumes.
-Tools like configuring UFW firewall on Ubuntu can complement your rate limiting strategy by blocking malicious traffic before it reaches your application.
+Configuration at this layer operates on raw request counts without understanding the business context of each request.

 Application-level limits handle authenticated API abuse where a legitimate user exceeds their allocated quota.
 Application-level limits can inspect the authenticated user identity, their subscription tier, and their specific plan limits.
 Infrastructure-level limits cannot distinguish between authenticated users sharing the same IP address.